 immune system.
 Too much ACTH can cause Cushing disease.
 This disease causes fat

 buildup in your face, neck, back, belly (abdomen), and chest.
 Also your arms and legs

 tend to become thin.
 You may also have purple stretch marks and high blood pressure.

 These tumors make too much growth hormone.
 In children, too much growth hormone stimulates the growth of almost all the bones in the body.
 When that occurs, the result is called gigantism.
 Gigantism can include increased height (over 7 feet), very quick growth, joint pain, and heavy sweating.
 In adults, too much growth hormone causes a condition called acromegaly.
 It may include:

-Your healthcare provider will ask about your medical history and do a physical exam.
-You may also need one of these tests:
+about your health history and do a physical exam.
+You may also need one of these

 Treatment may include: